CURRENT PROJECTS

 - Developing algorithmic tools to correct for the impact of camera angle on measurements from 2D images of minimally restrained livestock

-- Developing algorithmic tools to quantify facial expressions in livestocK
+- Developing algorithmic tools to quantify facial expressions in livestock

 Effect of rearing environment on the development of depth perception in egg-laying hens